-Seniors need someone else to make decisions for them when their capacity begins to decline.
-Power of attorney is a solution that works for many families, and it keeps them from having to go through a guardianship proceeding.
+Seniors need someone else to make decisions for them when their capacity declines.
+Power of attorney is a solution that works for many families and keeps them from going through a guardianship proceeding.

 Power of Attorney Is a Part of an Estate Plan